joemonem/WhiteList/README.md

 # WhiteList
-Whitelist with an entry fee, membership expiry, cancelation functionality with a partial refund.
+Whitelist with an entry fee, membership expiry, and cancelation functionality with a partial refund.